Colonel Sumner: Is that the kind of treatment I can expect for myself and my people?

 - Bleach has Hollows, the hate-filled souls that survive by either eating other souls or, should they be advanced enough, cannibalizing other Hollows.
 It's only passed this trope if the Hollows keep personalities (take Shrieker, who used a boy's soul to hunt those he was owned by.
 Long story).
 So far, the Arrancars' diets are unknown, but all the ones with their past revealed when they were hollows ate others.
 It could be inferred that Ulquiorra survived off absorbing the spirit-filled particles in the air since he didn't have a mouth, but hey.

-- The Gyaos in the Gamera films survive by feeding on human flesh.
+- The Gyaos survive by feeding on human flesh.